Welcome to today's edition of the Rush 24-7 podcast.

 Wonder why that is.

-Probably, ladies and gentlemen, because that, too, like the movie last night would undercut the efforts of the Democratic Party to portray this as something other than it is.
+Probably, ladies and gentlemen, because that, too, like the movie last night, would undercut the efforts of the Democratic Party to portray this as something other than it is.

-All right, to the phones as promised.
+All right, to the phones, as promised, we start in Tampa.

 This is John.